Deepdwn/docs/content/changelog/version-0-41-0/index.md

 ### Open files directly

 You can now open markdown and fountain documents in Deepdwn directly from your file explorer, if Deepdwn knows about that folder.
-If those files or _not_ in an existing folder, you'll be asked whether you'd like to add that document's folder first.
+If those files are _not_ in an existing folder, you'll be asked whether you'd like to add that document's folder first.

-As a related feature/bugfix, when a folder cannot be added for some reason (for instance, if it has been added already, or is contained by or would contain another existing folder), the reason will now be displayed in a notification instead of failing silently.
+As a related feature/bugfix, when a folder cannot be added for some reason (for instance, if it has been added already, or contains/is contained by another existing folder), an error will now be displayed in a notification instead of failing silently.

 ### Added PDF export bookmarks